Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/gettingstarted/_index.md

   This will output a new file `<id>-<version>.tar` in the example root folder, matching the `id` and `version` specified in `free-at-home-metadata.json`.
-This is the final addon that can be uploaded to the SysAP.
+This is the final addon that can be uploaded to the System Access Point.

-4. Upload the file to your SysAP, for example using a webbrowser in the `Addons` section of the settings.
+4. Upload the file to your System Access Point, for example using a webbrowser in the `Addons` section of the settings.

    Alternatively, you can use the `free-at-home-cli` tool in a command line terminal for